Nakulsharma122/StreamSphere/README.md

 // things to do
-displaly custom error msg for the login and sign up page '
+1. display custom error msg for the login and sign up page

+Structure of the browser page
+1. Main container
+   Videobackground
+   VideoTitle
+2. Secondary Container
+  Movielist * n
+  cards * n